sectasy0/zamee/README.md

 - `Error Code 1`: Invalid arguments specified.
 This error occurs when the command-line arguments are incorrect or missing.
 - `Error Code 2`: Invalid physical address format.
 It indicates that the MAC address provided is not in the correct format.
 - `Error Code 3`: Failed to create or send the WoL payload.
 This error suggests that there was an issue with sending the magic packet.
+This can be caused by insufficient permissions, often due to the use of port number 9 for Wake-on-LAN.
-	`(May be caused by insufficient permissions due to use of port number 9)`
+- `Error Code 4`: Failed to send the WoL payload.
+This error occurs when the Wake-on-LAN payload was not successfully sent. `(May be caused by insufficient permissions due to use of port number 9)`
-- `Error Code 4`: Invalid IPv4 broadcast address format.
+- `Error Code 5`: Invalid IPv4 broadcast address format.
 If the specified broadcast address is not in the expected IPv4 format, this error code will be triggered.
+- `Error Code 6`: Stdout failed while printing.
+This error code is triggered when there is an issue with standard output during the printing process.
+- `Error Code 7`: Argument allocator failed.
+This error suggests that there was a problem with allocating memory for command-line arguments.

 ## Release history